smirarab/iplant-agave-sdk/docs/iplant-first-app.md

 ### Inputs

 To tell Agave what files to stage into place before job execution, you need to define the app's inputs in a JSON array.
-To implement the SAMtools sort app, we need to tell Agave that a BAM file is needed to act as the subject of our sort.
+To implement the SAMtools sort app, you need to tell Agave that a BAM file is needed to act as the subject of our sort:

 ```json
    {"id":"inputBam",